jksr/3dbmpp/readme.md

 `High-resolution structure prediction of β-barrel membrane proteins.
 W Tian, M Lin, K Tang, J Liang, H Naveed.
-*Proceedings of the National Academy of Sciences* 115 (7), 1511-1516`
+*Proceedings of the National Academy of Sciences* 115 (7), 1511-1516` Please cite the above paper if you use *3DBMPP* in your research.

 ### Note: